Chester Cathedral: Organ

 In 1844, an organ by Gray & Davison of London was installed in the cathedral, replacing an instrument with parts dating back to 1626.
 The organ was rebuilt and enlarged by Whiteley Bros of Chester in 1876, to include harmonic flutes and reeds by Cavaillé-Coll.
 It was later moved to its present position at the front of the north transept.
 In 1910 William Hill and Son of London extensively rebuilt and revoiced the organ, replacing the Cavaillé-Coll reeds with new pipes of their own.
 The choir division of the organ was enlarged and moved behind the choirstalls on the south side.
 The instrument was again overhauled by Rushworth and Dreaper of Liverpool in 1969, when a new mechanism and some new pipework made to a design by the organist, Roger Fisher, was installed.
 Since 1991 the organ has been in the care of David Wells of Liverpool.

+Turret clock

+In 1725 Joseph Smith was commissioned to make a new turret clock.
+The clock had no dial, but chimed the quarters with a ting-tang on two bells and struck the hour.
+The pendulum period was 1¼ seconds.
+As part of this commission he was paid 16s annually for its maintenance.

+The clock survived until 1873 when it was replaced by a new mechanism by J. B. Joyce & Co of Whitchurch.
+In the 1970s, the clock mechanism was moved to the Addleshaw Tower.